 Students are expected to participate actively in all Zoom sessions.
-If you are unable to attend a Zoom session, please contact your instructor to arrange an alternative activity for the missed session (e.g., to review a recorded session) for your best learning experiences.
+If you are unable to attend a Zoom session, please contact your instructor to arrange an alternative activity for the missed session for your best learning experiences.
 Please be prepared, as best as you are able, to join class in a quiet space that will allow you to be fully present and engaged in Zoom sessions.
-Unless advised (or agreed) otherwise by their instructors, video cameras should be turned on during class and students are expected to manage their microphones as required.
+Video cameras should be turned on during class and students are expected to manage their microphones as required.
 All students are expected to behave in a professional manner during all Zoom sessions.